by N. Mulhare

 Our Last Walk

-I hadn’t seen dad in a while.
-I only visited every other weekend.
+I hadn’t seen Dad in a while, as I only visited every other weekend.
 He had the same curly black hair, scruffy beard, and he wore his typical dark blue jeans and band t-shirt.
 It felt so good to hug him again.
-After warm greetings, we headed inside to eat.
-Upon entering the house, the air permeated with the smell of herbs.
-We were all in for a treat.
-Grandma was making her special sauce.
-The four of us sat down to eat and enjoy all of grandma’s hard work.
+After our warm greeting, we headed inside to eat.
+Upon entering the house, the air permeated with the smell of herbs and spices.
+We were all in for a treat, because Grandma was making her special sauce.
+The four of us sat down to eat and enjoy all of Grandma’s hard work.
 All through the meal Dad and I made funny faces at each other.
 After we overindulged on pasta, dessert was served.
 Grandma made her little Italian cookies with sprinkles on them.
 I remember eating so many I felt close to bursting.
 When dessert came to a close, Dad suggested that just him and I take a walk.

-He grabbed a football, and we were off.
+He quickly grabbed a football, and we were out the door.
 Dad said he needed to show me how to throw properly while he had the time.
-He instructed that the fingers of my throwing hand needed to be lined up in between the laces and my thumb under the ball.
-After a few unsuccessful tries, I did it.
-I, a frilly, hot pink sneaker wearing, Jem book bag-toting girl, could throw a perfect spiral.
+He instructed that my throwing hand needed to be lined up with my fingers in between the laces, and my thumb under the ball.
+After a few unsuccessful tries, I did it!
+I, a frilly, hot-pink-sneaker-wearing, Jem-bookbag-toting girl, could throw a perfect spiral.
 As we walked, tossing the ball back and forth, he got serious.
 Dad voiced several times that he was so proud of me, and that I was so much like Momma.
 He said I was beautiful, strong, and funny.
 Even as a ten-year old, I knew this was an important conversation, and this walk--extremely significant.

-As we continued in our steps dad told me he had made some bad choices in his life, and that he was sick.
+As we continued, Dad told me he had made some bad choices in his life, and that he was sick.
 I asked if he had a cold.
 He replied that no, it wasn’t a cold.
-That he had a disease that can only be passed through blood and fluids.
+He had a disease that can only be passed through blood and fluids.
 He said he was telling me because I had a right to know.
-That I was an intelligent girl, and that I needed to know for my own safety.
+He stressed that I was an intelligent girl, and that I needed to know for my own safety.
 Dad said to never touch his toothbrush or razor, and that we couldn’t shave together anymore.
 We did that every morning when I came for the weekend.
 Dad with his shave foam and real razor, and me with my kids little pink fake one .
-He would lather up both of our faces with his smelly shave foam and we’d shave side by side in Grandma’s seashell-decorated bathroom.
+He would lather up both of our faces with his smelly shave foam, and we’d shave side by side in Grandma’s seashell-decorated bathroom.
 Dad never really had rules.
 He was a big, olive-skinned, mop-headed clown, and he wasn’t the type to worry for no reason.
 So, when he told me all the ways in which I needed to be careful, and why, I completely understood.

 Our steps took us to the tiny convenience store a few blocks up the street.
-I got a pack of gum and of course we got Slim Jim’s.
+I got a pack of gum, and of course we got Slim Jim’s.
 Dad and I love those.
-Sometimes we ate so many that we both wound up with a belly ache.
-After making our purchases, we set out back to grandma’s.
+Sometimes, we’d eat so many that I’d get a belly ache.
+After making our purchases we set out back to Grandma’s.
 For the walk back dad suggested we give our throwing arms some rest.
 He said he’d hold the football under one arm and my hand in the other.
-Hand-in-hand we walked.
-Taking in the scenery of the middle class houses, and the trees with their myriad of colors that only fall leaves possess.
+Hand-in-hand we walked, while taking in the scenery of the middle class houses and the trees with their myriad of colors that only fall leaves possess.
 We even played the what’s that cloud look like game.
 I spied a cloud that resembled the shape of a bird.
 Dad argued it looked more like an angel.
 It was the best walk.
 I remember a few times Dad squeezing my hand, and then he’d just look down at me and smile.
 Each time I’d squeeze his hand right back.

-As soon as mom saw me, she knew it too.
+As soon as Mom locked eyes with me, she knew it, too.
 I got her usual bright smile upon entering our two-bedroom condo.
 I hurriedly dropped my Jem backpack and ran into her arms.
 As she rubbed my back she said, “He told you, didn’t he?”
-I replied, “ Yeah momma, he did.”
+I replied, “ Yeah Momma, he did.”
 She just continued in her caressing.
-Then said, “Baby, I’m not going to lie to you, daddy may not be around too much longer.
+Then said, “Baby, I’m not going to lie to you, Daddy may not be around too much longer.
 So you have to spend as much time with him as you can.
 That’ll make you and him happy.’’
 “When you don’t know how many minutes you have left with someone, baby, you learn to make each minute count.”